dorjeduck/spotit/README.md

 ## Installation

+Ensure you have Python >= 3.9 installed.
 To install the necessary dependencies, run:

 ```bash
 pip install -r requirements.txt